pagkly/MagiskOnWaydroid/README.md

     **Not all Magisk (> 24102 builds) guaranteed to work**

     The latest that works is stable v24.1 up to canary 24102.
 This is due to a recent change in how Magisk load the binaries during booting somewhere in commit between build v24102 to v24103 and present in v24.2, 2420x builds.

-    This and the zygisk problem might be solved with su patched kernel as is the case in MagiskOnWSA which stil works fine with current canary.

 I might add several links of magisk version to choose from in workflow so that new version from 2430x onwards can be tested.
+If you run the workflow and install the img properly and magisk icon not shown when booting the first time, that means Magisk is not setup properly.

+    This and the zygisk problem might be solved with su patched kernel as is the case in MagiskOnWSA which stil works fine with Magisk canary 2430x builds.

-However, default would still be v24.1 and thus, do not update magisk apk.
+     For now, default would still be v24.1 and thus, do not update magisk apk.

 2. **Restart waydroid container twice after additional setup in Magisk.**